djplaner/memex/docs/sense/Teaching/Assessment/assessment-for-learning.md

 > Practice in a classroom is formative to the extent that evidence about student achievement is elicited, interpreted, and used by teachers, learners, or their peers, to make decisions about the next steps in instruction that are likely to be better, or better founded, than the decisions they would have taken in the absence of the evidence that was elicited.
 (Black & Wiliam, 2009, p.
 9)

+Boaler (2015) describes it as

+> students become knowledgeable about what they know, what they need to know, and ways to close the gap between the two.
+Students are given information about their flexible and growing learning pathways that contributes to their development of a growth mathematics mindset

-## Activity types for formative assessemtn
+## Activity types for formative assessment

 Black & Wiliam (2009) identify five practices suggested by evidence